Lincoln Land Community College

 III.
 Information Fluency

 Students will be able to identify, locate, evaluate, and effectively use information from various print and electronic sources.
-An information fluent student understands the economic, legal, and social issues surrounding the use of information, and can access and use information ethically and legally.
+An information fluent student understands the economic, legal, and social issues surrounding the use of information, and can access and use information ethically.

 Students will be able to read, write, speak and listen effectively as individuals and in teams.